-The ICO is a ‘prescribed person’ under the Public Interest Disclosure Act 1998, meaning that whistleblowers are provided with protection when disclosing certain information to us.
+The ICO is a ‘prescribed person’ under the Public Interest Disclosure Act 1998.
+This means that whistleblowers are protected when disclosing certain information to us.

 The Prescribed Persons (Reports on Disclosures of Information) Regulations 2017 require prescribed persons to report annually on whistleblowing disclosures made to them.

-- five disclosures were considered for non-payment of the data protection fee.
+- we considered one disclosure for non-payment of the data protection fee.

-After receipt of a concern, we will decide how to respond in line with our Regulatory Action Policy.
-In all cases, we will look at the information provided by whistleblowers alongside other relevant information we hold.
+After receiving a concern, we decide how to respond in line with our regulatory action policy.
+In all cases, we look at the information provided by whistleblowers alongside other relevant information we hold.
 For example, if an organisation reports a breach to us, we may use information provided by a whistleblower to focus our follow-up enquiries.
 More broadly, we may use information from whistleblowers to focus our liaison and policy development within a sector, using the information to identify a particular risk or concern.